 Care for all stages of prostate cancer

 Prostate cancer is the most common cancer among men in the United States.
 But not every man who learns he has prostate cancer needs treatment.
-At NewYork-Presbyterian Brooklyn Hospital Cancer Center, we have refined our methods to determine whether you need diagnostic testing, treatment (surgery, chemotherapy, radiation therapy, hormonal therapy, or a combination of these treatments), or "active surveillance" with periodic monitoring of early-stage cancer to see if your tumor grows.
+At the Weill Cornell Medicine Meyer Cancer Center at NewYork-Presbyterian Brooklyn Methodist Hospital, we have refined our methods to determine whether you need diagnostic testing, treatment (surgery, chemotherapy, radiation therapy, hormonal therapy, or a combination of these treatments), or "active surveillance" with periodic monitoring of early-stage cancer to see if your tumor grows.
 This comprehensive approach ensures you receive appropriate care for your prostate cancer that meets your individual needs.

 Determining the need for treatment

 One of the biggest challenges today is distinguishing slow-growing prostate cancers that may never need treatment from cancers that are more aggressive and require therapy.
 Our specialists carefully assess your prostate cancer and use tools such as MRI scanning and molecular testing to make an informed decision about whether you need treatment or active surveillance.